 Aska, a must-experience on any serious NYC food agenda, calmly refutes everything we know about running a successful restaurant

-by Christine Siracusa • photos by Charlie Bennett
+by Christine Siracusa • photos by Charlie Bennet

 What is Aska doing differently?

 Short answer: everything.

 The spacious dining room—its décor urban-rustic-chic (if that’s a thing)—features just ten tables, and there is only one wave of customers per night.
 Industry standard, of course, is more in line with squeezing as many tables into a space as possible, then turning them quickly…quickly.

 The generous negative space on the floor—again in contravention of typical cheek-by-jowl seating arrangements—is mirrored on the tables.
 Aska’s food, always artfully arranged, covers at most half the plate.

 The menu might also come as a bit of a surprise.
 Diners choose between a 10-course or 19-course tasting menu, $175.00 and $250.00 per person, respectively (service included.)
 The fare, which reflects Chef Fredrik Berselius’ Nordic upbringing, is informed by ingredients available in New York State, and is often described as “fancy.”
 So, dining at Aska requires some forethought.
 Reservations are required, and are often made well in advance, so there’ll be ample time for palate planning.